-Interviews are conducted by of two interviewers and last about 30 minutes.
+Interviews are conducted by two interviewers and last about 30 minutes.

 Interviews will usually be held within four weeks of the application deadline.
 Interviews for applications received after the March deadline, if the course remains open, will usually be held within four weeks of receipt of the completed application.

 Your application will be assessed purely on your proven and potential academic excellence and other entry requirements published under that heading.

 References and supporting documents submitted as part of your application, and your performance at interview (if interviews are held) will be considered as part of the assessment process.
 Whether or not you have secured funding will not be taken into consideration when your application is assessed.

 An overview of the shortlisting and selection process is provided below.
 Our 'After you apply' pages provide more information about how applications are assessed.